Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - No risks to timeline in delivery plan above.

 ### Next Steps
-- Deploy BRE to address Business Rules validation in DEV
+- Deploy BRE to address Business Rules validation in DEV.
-- Test Businessl Rules validation in DEV
+- Test Businessl Rules validation in DEV.
-- Develop to add SRTS validation
+- Develop SRTS validation in the API.

 Current Features In Progress
 ::: query-table 94c595b1-c57c-4f04-aff2-7b3e87915794